 For product-specific sizing support, it is always best to follow the manufacturer’s chart and confirm details before placing a large order.

-This guide was written by Haody Medical’s product team.
+About this guide This guide was written by Haody Medical’s product team.
 We specialize in medical socks, compression stockings, diabetic socks, and related medical consumables, with experience in OEM/ODM sizing development and working with international buyers.

 Our compression stockings are used in medical channels, pharmacies, and distribution networks across multiple markets.
 For product-specific sizing support, custom sizing, or bulk order consultation, feel free to contact Haody Medical.